 Anyway, as recalled before, it must be considered that the biodegradability of a material is related to the environment and is frequently very different in compost, soil, anaerobic conditions, and particularly in water.
 This is related to the different microorganism present in the different substrates and also to differences in temperature, pHs, etc. Thus, specific standards have been made for the evaluation of the biodegradability in different environments.
-For example, to achieve the requirements for logos such as Ok Biodegradable Soil, a material should present more than 90% absolute or relative biodegradation within two years in soil, while for Ok Biodegradable Water, an aquatic biodegradability test, it is prescribed to reach 90% biodegradation within 56 days.
+For example, to achieve the requirements for logos such as Ok Biodegradable Soil, a material should present more than 90% absolute or relative biodegradable Soil, a material should present 0k Biodegradable Water, an aquatic biodegradability test, it is prescribed to reach 90% biodegradation within 56 days.